Adding SKU Items to Price Lists

 6. Click on the Category to highlight the column you want to add to the Cost Definitions.
 Then click on the Add Selected Categories button.
 This will move the Category to the Cost Definitions chart.

-You can set a price for individual SKU Items or for a Category using the same process once they are moved over to the Cost Definitions Grid.
-You can set different prices for different CalcTypes.
+You can set a pricing for individual SKU Items or for a Category using the same process once they are moved over to the Cost Definitions Grid.

 There are other settings that you can change on the Cost Definitions Grid, which are described below: